xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Quantified_value_proposition.md

   - An argumentation.
 Based on metrics of the amount of value that the user receives when using our solution.
 - ## 📰 Content type
   - Content is of type text
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If profile id___quantified value proposition is defined as :An argumentation.
-Based on metrics of the amount of value that the user receives when using our solution., What could it be?What are the primary emotions that our stakeholders feel when interacting with our product or service?
-  How can we empathize with our stakeholders' emotions to better understand their needs and desires?
-  Are there any specific emotions that we should focus on when designing our value proposition to ensure it resonates with our stakeholders?
-  How can we measure and track the emotions our stakeholders feel throughout their customer journey?
-  What strategies can we implement to evoke positive emotions and minimize negative emotions in our stakeholders when using our product or service?
 - ## 📖 Description
   The concept of "Profile/Quantified Value Proposition" in business modeling is an argumentation based on metrics of the amount of value that the user receives when using a company's solution.
 It is a strategic tool used to communicate the unique value that a product or service provides to its target audience, quantified in terms of specific benefits.